contentful/slash-developers/docs/tutorials/general/anatomy-cma-request.md

 }
 ~~~

-Our Entry is still a draft, so it's not possible to to deliver its content.
+Our entry is still a draft, so it's not possible to to deliver its content.

-To deliver content, we must publish our Entry and indicate its version (`X-Contentful-Version`) in the header of a PUT request:
+To deliver content, we must publish our entry and indicate its version (`X-Contentful-Version`) in the header of a PUT request:

 #### URL